OfficiallyMelon/Buckshot-Roulette-Mobile/README.md

 ### Disclaimer

 This is a fan-made project.
 All rights to Buckshot Roulette belong to the original developer.
 This repo exists for educational purposes and to make the game playable on iOS devices.
+This project is based on [buckshot-decomp-private](https://github.com/uncreativeCultist/buckshot-decomp-private) by [@uncreativeCultist](https://github.com/uncreativeCultist) and adapted to run smoothly on iOS devices.